publiccodenet/CraftSpace/Unity/CraftSpace/README.md

 2. **Approaching**: Loads 16x24 atlas for the visible section as user gets closer
 3. **Examination**: Loads 64x96 atlas when user is examining books closely
 4. **Interaction**: Loads full cover when user selects or interacts with a book
+5. **Extended Interaction**: For dynamic or special collections, may load additional metadata

 This strategy ensures efficient memory usage while maintaining responsive performance.